How to make Homemade Trinidad Currant Rolls

 Roll #1

 With a rolling pin, roll dough across width to 16".
-Then roll longitudinally, working from the center towards both ends; keep shape rectangular.
+Then roll longitudinally, working from the center towards both ends; keep the shape rectangular.
 Roll to 16" wide x 24" length.

 Dough rolled to 16 inches wide by 24 inches in length